How does the Arnold Rim Trail affect local homeowners?

 Are Dogs allowed on the Trail?

 Dogs on the ART are under the same Calaveras County Statute as anywhere else in the County.
 Dogs are to be on a leash, or under the immediate voice command of owner.
 We would emphasize that voice command means voice command!
-You know your dog, and if he or she is inclined to chase bicycles or horses in spite of your voice commands, we humbly ask that you leash your pup.
+You know your dog, and if he or she is inclined to chase bicycles or horses in spite of your voice commands, or continue to jump on other dogs that are on leashes in spite of your voice commands, we humbly ask that you leash your pup.
 We celebrate the fact that we have equestrians, cyclists and hikers sharing the trail harmoniously.
 Thanks for your understanding.

 What are some community benefits from the ART?